msgpo/arch-guide/README.md

 # 12. Post installation

 ## Set X11 Keymap
-⌨️ It is recommended to set this to your keymap.
-Some Display Managers and Desktops use this
+⌨️ It's recommended to set this to your keymap.
+Some Display Manager and Desktop Environments use this
 ```
 localectl set-x11-keymap de
 ```